nqpz/genred-prototype/README.md

 generated in the `data/futhark` directory.
 Values are hardcoded in the script and if they are changed, values in other files should be changed manually as well.

-## Running the full performance test setup

-The setup requires that the `data/cuda` and `data/futhark` directories are present, and that the latter is populated manually with data files (see [Futhark data](#futhark-data)).
-Furthermore, a directory called `runtimes/` should also be created.
-Now you are ready to run `make plot` which will then take care of creating the CUDA data files (but not the Futhark data files!), compiling the sources, running the performance tests, and creating graphs presenting the data.
-The intermediate json data files containing the runtime information is placed in the `runtime/` directory.

 ### Sune's comments